 Negotiate flexible contracts

-Understandably, some firms will be hesitant about making costly contract changes until they have greater clarity about a potential trade deal with the EU however firms should look at undertake an audit by an internal or external auditor.
-One of the objectives of an audit is to identify potential risk areas so you are able to move quickly when the time comes.
+Understandably, some firms will be hesitant about making costly contract changes until they have greater clarity about a potential trade deal with the EU.
+However, beginning an audit now and identifying potential risk areas will ensure they are able to move quickly when the time comes.

 Reconsider grant funding strategies

-There is still a lot of uncertainty with regards to the continuation of EU grant funding, however, advice from Government is that businesses should continue to apply for these until further information becomes available.
-While some EU grants could remain available for one or two years after March 2019, organisations should assess in the meantime whether any UK grants are available and monitor developments.
+There is still a lot of uncertainty with regards to the continuation of EU grant funding, however, funding for existing programmes should continue beyond 31 December 2020 until their closure, i.e. for the remaining lifetime of the grant.
+The Government is still negotiating for a new partnership with the EU post Brexit which may mean grant funding is available for future projects.
+Organisations should assess in the meantime whether any UK grants are available and monitor developments.
 It is also worth looking for new domestic opportunities that might arise post- Brexit.
 For example, once the UK leaves the EU it may no longer be regulated by EU State Aid Rules and therefore, the new UK grant funding opportunities, or other subsidies and incentives, could become available.

 Recruitment and employee mobility

 With a leaked Home Office document recently proposing to offer low-skilled EU migrants a maximum of two years’ residency in the UK post-Brexit, organisations should review what percentage of the workforce could potentially be forced or might choose to leave the UK.
 Where staff losses are potentially high, businesses should then waste no time in considering alternative models, for example, student and part-time workers.
 However, it is important that they do not discriminate against EU nationals in the meantime.
 For businesses with an internationally-mobile workforce, it is important to consider whether work visas will be required when sending employees on longer-term contracts overseas.
 Arranging overseas secondments may also take longer due to the admin of arranging visas and is also likely to involve additional costs.